asmagill/hammerspoon_asm/guitk/README.md

 Get or set the guitk window collection behavior with respect to Spaces and Exposé.

 Parameters:
- * behaviorTable - an optional table of strings and/or numbers specifying the desired window behavior for the webview object.
- * behaviorMask - if present, this mask should be a combination of values found in [hs._asm.guitk.behaviors](#behaviors) describing the collection behavior.
+ * `behaviorMask` - if present, this mask should be a combination of values found in [hs._asm.guitk.behaviors](#behaviors) describing the collection behavior.
 The mask should be provided as one of the following:
    * integer - a number representing the desired behavior which can be created by combining values found in [hs._asm.guitk.behaviors](#behaviors) with the logical or operator (e.g. `value1 | value2 | ... | valueN`).
    * string  - a single key from [hs._asm.guitk.behaviors](#behaviors) which will be toggled in the current collection behavior.
    * table   - a list of keys from [hs._asm.guitk.behaviors](#behaviors) which will be combined to make the final collection behavior by combining their values with the logical or operator.